 Since the dawn of Android, BackCountry Navigator has been the market-leading outdoor app.
 The developer behind the app took his long experience on Windows and translated that to the new Android platform, and BackCountry Navigator was the best for a long while.

 With the latest release of Gaia GPS, things have changed.
-I can now say Gaia GPS is objectively better than Backcountry Navigator in many ways, and overall, the best outdoor GPS app for Android.
+I can now say Gaia GPS is competitive with BackCountry Navigator in many ways, and overall, the best outdoor GPS app for Android.
 If you have to make the choice, buy both.
-If you think I’m wrong, send an email to email@example.com, and I will personally give you a refund.
+If you think I’m wrong, send an email to firstname.lastname@example.org, and I will personally give you a refund.

 What Makes Gaia GPS Better

 Gaia GPS has many advantages over BackCountry Navigator now, both with regards to speed and performance, and features.
 Most importantly:

 - Sync, share, and backup with GaiaCloud

 Faster Map Display

 The most obvious difference between the two apps is that Gaia GPS displays maps smoothly and beautifully, while BackCountry Navigator flashes black and white as you move the map, which creates a jarring and unsatisfying map experience.